FACT-Development-Team/FACT/README.md

 More information can be found in the README distributed with the version of the dataset.

+### QuickStart Guide

+You will find a QuickStart Jupyter Notebook file under `./QuickStart`. `pytorch` and `torchvision` are its two notable requirements.

 ### OEIS Processing
 You will find all code and more information about the processing steps for OEIS data that was included into the FACT dataset under `./OEIS Processing`.
 We recommend starting with the `README.md` file in that directory.